bruin-data/bruin/templates/gsheet-duckdb/README.md

 This pipeline is a simple example of a Bruin pipeline that copies data from GSheet to DuckDB.
 It demonstrates how to use the `bruin` CLI to build and run a pipeline.

 The pipeline includes two sample assets already:
-- `gsheet_raw.customers`: A simple ingestr asset that copies a table from Shopify to DuckDB
+- `gsheet_raw.customers`: A simple ingestr asset that copies a table from GSheet to DuckDB

 ## Setup
 The pipeline already includes an empty `.bruin.yml` file, fill it with your connections and environments.
 You can read more about connections [here](https://bruin-data.github.io/bruin/connections/overview.html).